thoun/kingoftokyo/README.md

-add animation for smashes even if no smash dice (poison quills) add tooltip over toggle dice saying ctrl+click to keep all of same type, maj+click to move anything but selected slide energy cubes from battery monster
+add animation for smashes even if no smash dice (poison quills) add tooltip over toggle dice saying ctrl+click to keep all of same type, maj+click to move anything but selected slide energy cubes from battery monster ask editor for bonus monsters, scoring mode, not showing the other tokyo player choosed to leave